-A portfolio is a powerful Job Search Tool that shows evidence of your:
+A portfolio is a powerful job search tool that showcases:

 Why Create a Portfolio?

 - Portfolios can help you clearly define your strengths and weaknesses.
-The documents included in a portfolio will identity your strong suits.
+The documents included in a portfolio will identify your strong suits.
 Think about your next co-op or even the type of job you may be interested in after graduation.
-The portfolio that you have now will not be the same as the completed portfolio you'll have once you graduate.
-As you strengthen your skills and abilities, your portfolio will continue to grow.
+The portfolio you have now will not be the same as the completed portfolio you'll have once you graduate.
+As you strengthen your skills and abilities, your portfolio will continue to grow as well.

 Start now!
 Collecting and organizing documents as early as possible ensures your ability to customize a portfolio of your most valuable experiences and achievements.
-You may not use all of the documents you collect, but it is important to keep them handy to tailor your portfolio to a specific job.
+You may not use all of the documents you collect, but it is important to keep them handy to tailor your portfolio to a specific job or graduate school.